Ntfy Integration Guide

 Resolution Webhook should be used by the Monitor Up event.

-- Friendly name : Ntfy Incident WH
+- Friendly name: Ntfy Resolution WH

-- URL : the Ntfy server URL (example : https://ntfy.sh)
+- URL: the Ntfy server URL (example: https://ntfy.sh)

-- HTTP Method : POST
+- HTTP Method: POST

-- HTTP Body Encoding : application/json
+- HTTP Body Encoding: application/json

-- HTTP Body : Make sure to update the "topic" field to match the name of your Ntfy topic.
+- HTTP Body: Make sure to update the "topic" field to match the name of your Ntfy topic.

-{ "topic": "TOPICNAME", "title": "Incident Resolved on __MONITOR_FRIENDLY_NAME__", "message": "Incident on __MONITOR_FRIENDLY_NAME__ has been resolved", "priority": 3, "icon": "https://uptimeobserver.com/uptimeobserver.png", "click": "__INCIDENT_URL__", "tags": ["white_check_mark"], "actions": [ { "action": "view", "label": "Monitor", "url": "__INCIDENT_URL__" }, { "action": "view", "label": "Incident", "url": "__MONITOR_URL__" } ] }
+{ "topic": "TOPICNAME", "title": "Incident Resolved on __MONITOR_FRIENDLY_NAME__", "message": "Incident on __MONITOR_FRIENDLY_NAME__ has been resolved", "priority": 3, "icon": "https://uptimeobserver.com/uptimeobserver.png", "click": "__INCIDENT_URL__", "tags": ["white_check_mark"], "actions": [ { "action": "view", "label": "Monitor", "url": "__INCIDENT_URL__" }, { "action": "view", "label": "Incident", "url": "__MONITOR_URL__" } ] } - Click Save Webhook, then test it using the Test Button 🧪.

 Once completed, your Ntfy + UptimeObserver integration is ready to automatically manage incidents in real-time!